Cisco-Talos/clamav-documentation/src/Introduction.md

 Minimum available hard disk space required:

-For the ClamAV application we recommend having 5 GB of free space available.
+For the ClamAV application we recommend having 5 GiB of free space available.
 This recommendation is in addition to the recommended disk space for each OS.

 > _Note_: The tests to determine these minimum requirements were performed on systems that were not running other applications.
 If other applications are being run on the system, additional resources will be required in addition to our recommended minimums.